Contemplating today's Gospel

 «Whoever wishes to be great among you will be your servant»

-We certainly like to be properly served!
-Let us just think of how we can expect all public services to be efficient, punctual and clean; or how we can complain when, having paid for a certain service, we do not receive the expected compensation.
-Jesus Christ teaches us with his own example: He not only does his Father’s will, that includes our Redemption, but on top of it He bears a terrible cost!
-It is with his Blood through which our sins have been redeemed.
-A great paradox we shall never fully understand!
-He, the great King, the Son of David, who was to come in the name of the Lord, “rather, he emptied himself, taking the form of a slave, coming in human likeness; (…) becoming obedient to death, even death on a cross” (Phil 2:7-8).
+How much we enjoy being well-served!
+Think, for example, of how pleasing it is when public services are efficient, punctual, and tidy, or how we complain when, after paying for a service, it doesn’t meet our expectations.
+Jesus teaches us by His example.
+Not only is He a servant of the Father’s will, which includes our Redemption, but He also pays the price!
+And the price of our ransom is His blood, through which we have received salvation from our sins.
+What a great paradox this is, one we will never fully comprehend!
+He, the great King, the Son of David, the one who was to come in the name of the Lord, “emptied himself, taking the form of a slave, coming in human likeness… becoming obedient to death, even death on a cross” (Phil 2:7-8).

-Jesus overturns so much this world’s categories that He gives an entire new approach to human activities.
-The most praiseworthy assignment is no better than the smallest job we can carry out to identify ourselves with Christ; with more love for God and for our brothers.
-If we truly believe that “no one has greater love than this, to lay down one's life for one's friends” (Jn 15:13), then we can also make the effort of offering with our work a service of human quality and professional competence, imbued with a profound Christian attitude of service.
-As Saint Teresa of Calcutta used to say: “The fruit of silence is prayer, the fruit of prayer is faith, the fruit of faith is love, the fruit of love is service, the fruit of service is peace.”
+Jesus upends the world’s categories in such a way that He also redefines the meaning of human activity.
+The most important task is not the one that shines the brightest but the one we undertake with the most identification with Jesus, the servant, filled with love for God and others.
+If we truly believe that “no one has greater love than this, to lay down one's life for one's friends” (Jn 15:13), then we will also strive to offer a service of human quality and professional competence in our work, filled with a deep Christian sense of service.
+As Saint Teresa of Calcutta said, “The fruit of silence is prayer, the fruit of prayer is faith, the fruit of faith is love, the fruit of love is service, and the fruit of service is peace.”